digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/upgrade/intro.rst

 Upgrades are broadly classified into two categories:

 * *Voluntary Upgrades:*
-  These upgrades only happen if you act, akin to an airline offering an upgrade from economy to business class.
-The upgrade materializes only if you opt-in and make the necessary payment.
+  Voluntary upgrades are similar to an airline offering you the option to upgrade your ticket from economy to business class.
+The upgrade only happens if you take an action (typically involving making a payment).

 * *Mandatory Upgrades:*
-  These upgrades happen inevitably, regardless of your preference.
+  In contrast, mandatory upgrades happen inevitably, regardless of your preference.
 A common example is the automatic updating of smartphone apps.
 They typically occur *lazily* the next time you use the app.
-This approach allows software providers to uniformly expand their offerings and swiftly address bugs.
+This approach allows software providers to uniformly expand their offerings.

 We offer the following tutorials to guide you through the upgrade process: